Also known as: Nocturia

 - When did the problem start and has it changed over time?

-- How often you urinate each night and how much urine do you release each time?
+- How often do you urinate each night and how much urine do you release each time?

 - How much fluid do you drink before bedtime?
 Have you tried limiting fluids before bedtime?